Account SDK

 // Depends on the ability to transfer funds

-pub trait SplitterInterface: TransferInterface + ModuleIdentification {
+pub trait SplitterInterface: TransferInterface + AccountExecutor + ModuleIdentification {

 fn splitter<'a>(&'a self, deps: Deps<'a>) -> Splitter<Self> {